brunoliveira8/django-project/README.md

-# django-project
+# Django Project Boilerplate

-Boilerplate to an Django Project.
+This is a boilerplate to start an web app development using Django.

+This project uses:
+- Django 1.10
+- Django-Redux 1.4

+TO-DO
+- Include Django-Redux and its templates.
+- Include bootstrap.
+- Include Docker Option